Is There Such a Thing as Too Much Employee Engagement?

 When it comes to focusing on employee engagement, there is such a thing as too much of a good thing.
 Organizations must consider a balanced approach that fosters job satisfaction while creating enough tension to drive performance.
 Rather than aiming to achieve ever higher engagement scores, believing that performance will follow, organizations should strive to create environments where employee performance thrives.

-Employee surveys are invaluable for understanding and improving the work experience.
+Employee engagement surveys are invaluable for understanding and improving the work experience.
 They should be deployed with this end in mind rather than as a benchmark narrowly focused on a final engagement score.
 The result will be both high performance and high engagement.

 Similar Posts